 Established and new nonprofits alike have to adapt and find innovative ways to finding millennial donors within the generation inheriting our planet.
 So how do you go about doing that?

-Traditionally, organizations found their fair share of donors through events; going to a physical location and talking face-to-face with prospects.
-However, this generation has grown up in the tech age, where most of their entertainment is found just a few clicks away.
-That means you’ll have to find a way to connect with donors who would rather spend a weekend indoors than perusing events you would have potentially participated in.
+Traditionally, organizations found their fair share of donors through events.
+They would go to a physical location and talk with prospects face to face.
+However, this generation has grown up in the tech age, where most of their entertainment is just a few clicks away.
+That means you’ll have to find a way to connect with millennial donors who would rather spend a weekend indoors than attend events.

 1. Engage From Afar

-2. Find What They’re Passionate About
+2. Find What Millennial Donors Are Passionate About

-With each generation comes with it a different set of interests and values.
-There’s a reason why guitar sales are at an all-time low; millennials just aren’t passionate about the same things their parents are.
-You have to understand what it is they’re interested in if you want to connect with them.
+Each generation has a different set of interests and values.
+There’s a reason why guitar sales are at an all-time low.
+Millennials just aren’t passionate about the same things their parents are.
+You have to understand what they’re interested in if you want to connect with them.
 It’ll be key to attracting them to your organization.

 3. Hello Moto

-There are plenty of opportunities to engage the new generation, but first it means understanding them and sometimes getting creative in how you reach them.
+There are plenty of opportunities to engage the new generation, but it means understanding them and sometimes getting creative in how you reach them.
 By taking the steps to understand what millennials are passionate about and where to find them, you can attract the support your organization needs.